basho/basho_docs/content/riak/kv/2.0.2/developing/api/http/fetch-search-schema.md

 ## Response

-If the schema is found, Riak will return the contents of the schema as XML (all Riak Search schemas are XML).
+If the schema is found, Riak will return the contents of the schema as XML (all Riak search schemas are XML).